You are here

 700 Policies: Non-Instructional Operations

-The purpose of this Policy is to provide the guidelines for requesting inter-fund transfers,inter-fund transfers and changes in budget appropriations.
+The purpose of this Policy is to provide direction for the development and the sharing of an annual budget.

 701.3: Fund Balance